apple/password-manager-resources/DEVELOPER_CERTIFICATE_OF_ORIGIN.md

 San Francisco, CA, 94129

-Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+Everyone is permitted to copy and distribute verbatim copies of this license document, but echanging it is not allowed.

 Developer's Certificate of Origin 1.1